 Do I know how to report my Absence?

-Absences are reported using an online form found in the Online Center.
+Absences are reported through the Online Center.
 To report an absence, log into the Online Center and navigate to the Faculty Self Service screen, and select the Submit Absence tile.
-From there you will follow the directions posted.

 Do I know how to request a Leave of Absence?